Father’s Day: How to Spoil Your Dad in Newcastle

 Another reliable favourite is beer – especially if dad is one of the growing legion of craft ale aficionados.
 Local micropub The Wobbly Duck recently opened a bottle shop in Central Station dubbed Wobbly Aleways which sells a range of quality local, national and international beers and in every kind of style - sours, stouts, IPAs and bitters included.
 Nestled in the Grainger Market, the Firebrick Brewery Bottle Shop is also packed to the rafters with beers, including some of their own creations brewed upriver in Blaydon.
 Plenty of gift boxes are available too.

 If dad is more about haute couture than hops, Newcastle has plenty of excellent options.
-Mr Munro is an old school family tailor in the west end of the city and provides all the services you’d expect – why not get him a particularly natty tie?
+Moss Bros has been kitting men out in fine threads for well over a century, so if you think your dad would love a snazzy suit or silk tie, then this is the place to shop at.
 Hugo Boss needs no introduction and is a superb outlet for all sorts of accessories that would make his day, from bags to belts, wallets to fragrances and beyond.

 If you want to go slightly more high-end, try Flannels – they've got every brand from Balenciaga and Stone Island to Burberry and Kenzo and they’ve often got a big sale on.
 Or there’s Fenwick, a bastion of quality that stocks all kinds of luxury brands including the likes of REISS, Polo Ralph Lauren and Calvin Klein.
-Another high-end boutique is End, which has a range of sales ongoing and a selection of Father’s Day gifts – maybe you can finally get him that Burberry bucket hat.
-Or some gorpcore!
+Another high-end boutique is End, which has a range of sales ongoing and a selection of gifts ideal for Father's Day – maybe you can finally get him that Burberry bucket hat!

 Newcastle is, of course, full of excellent specialist shops to tickle your dad’s fancy, whatever it might be, and we’ve written about most of them!
 So why not have a look at our guides on the city’s best record stores, geek shops or bookshops?